The Grand National is one of the years biggest sporting events and nothing provides excitement like a 100/1 winner!

 The Aintree Grand National is often billed as ‘The Greatest Steeplechase in the World’ and a contributing factor to this accolade is its unpredictability.
 There are a total of 30 fences to be jumped over four miles, which is a tough challenge for any horse.
 This can allow for outsiders to sneak in for a famous win.

-In fact, throughout its history the race has had a significant number of winners on which the bookmakers gave long odds.
-Amongst the long shots are five horses that have won the race since 1928 after being placed at 100-1, presenting a great opportunity to get lucky and have some fun along the way.
+In fact, throughout its history, the race has had a significant number of winners on which the bookmakers gave long odds.
+Amongst the long shots are five horses that have won the race since 1928 after being placed at 100-1.
+This presents a great opportunity to get lucky and have some fun along the way.

-Again in 1947 a high number of horses in the race lead to a congested pack that stifled the strong favourites, such as Prince Regent who had finished third the previous year.
+After two dramatic years, there was a wait of 18 years for the next big winner.
+In 1947 a high number of horses in the race led to a congested pack that stifled the strong favourites, such as Prince Regent who had finished third the previous year.

-Two decades passed before another 100-1 outsider won the National although there were some notable long shots in the intervening years such as Teal in 1952 at 100-7 and Jay Trump in 1965 at 100-6.
+Two decades passed before another 100-1 outsider won the National.
+Though there were some notable long shots in the intervening years such as Teal in 1952 at 100-7 and Jay Trump in 1965 at 100-6.

-Last and by no means least we have Mon Mome who won in 2009 and after a thrilling and highly contested race.
-Hunted around on the inside, he crept steadily into contention on the second circuit and was on the leaders’ heels at the third last.
+Last and by no means least we have Mon Mome who won in 2009 after a thrilling and highly contested race.
+Trained by Venetia Williams, he hunted around on the inside, he crept steadily into contention on the second circuit and was on the leaders’ heels at the third last.

 He jumped the last well when there were still plenty of horses in with a chance.
 He then found a little more in the tank as Liam Treadwell, having his first ride in the race, asked him for more.